-15 years ago, the Tufenkian Foundation came to Artsakh.
-After 5 years of working in Armenia to advance social justice, we decided to broaden our mission and scope to Artsakh, where most of our work would be focused on the strategically significant liberated territories.
+Fifteen years ago, the Tufenkian Foundation came to Artsakh.
+After five years of working in Armenia to advance social justice, we decided to broaden our mission and scope to Artsakh, where most of our work would be focused on the strategically significant liberated territories.

-The anniversary event took place later in the evening, in Stepanakert.
-We opened the event with a photo exhibition titled “15 Years in Artsakh, for Artsakh”, which walked our guests, partners and benefciaries through our work in Artsakh’s liberated territories.
+The anniversary celebration took place later in the evening, in Stepanakert.
+We opened the event with a photo exhibition titled “15 Years in Artsakh, for Artsakh”, which walked our guests, partners, and beneficiaries through our work in Artsakh’s liberated territories.
 During these years, our work has focused on the most pressing issues facing Artsakh and the most under-served, vulnerable areas.
-Most of our efforts have taken place in remote border villages, where the years of war and occupation had left a deep scar, uprooting the local infrastrcuture and leaving Artsakh’s villagers without access to homes, schools, healthcare, water, electricity and other basic necessities.
+Most of our efforts have taken place in remote border villages, where the years of war and occupation had left a deep scar, uprooting the local infrastructure and leaving Artsakh’s villagers without access to homes, schools, healthcare, water, electricity and other necessities.

-While the situation in many villages has improved drastically during the past 15 years due to the range of resettlement and development efforts implemented by the Artsakh government and various organizations, a lot remains to be done.
-We have a long path to cross until liberated Artsakh is fully resettled and rebuilt.
-The second part of our anniversary event was devoted to exactly this: discussing the future of Artsakh’s development.
+While the situation in many villages has improved drastically during the past 15 years due to the range of resettlement and development efforts implemented by the Artsakh government and various organizations, a lot remains undone.
+We have a long path to cross until fully resettled and rebuilt liberated Artsakh.
+The second part of our anniversary event was devoted to discussing the future of Artsakh’s development.

-The discussion started with reflections on the past 15 years of rebuilding and repopulating Artsakh’s liberated villages: successes were presented, lessons learnt were analyzed and the overall trajectory of implemented actions was evaluated.
-This was followed with a lively debate on future efforts towards Artsakh’s resettlement and development, focusing on issues such as creating sustainable livelihoods and employment opportunities for re- settlers, attracting newcomers through favorable living conditions, ensuring that educational and healthcare issues are resolved throughout Artsakh and charting a roadmap of strengthening Artsakh’s sovereignity.
+The discussion started with reflections on the past 15 years of rebuilding and repopulating Artsakh’s liberated villages: successes were presented, lessons learned were analyzed, and the overall trajectory of implemented actions was evaluated.
+This was followed with a lively debate on future efforts towards Artsakh’s resettlement and development, focusing on issues such as creating sustainable livelihoods and employment opportunities for resettlers, attracting newcomers through favorable living conditions, ensuring that educational and healthcare issues are resolved throughout Artsakh and charting a roadmap of strengthening Artsakh’s sovereignty.